kamwithak/phylax-tx-decoder/README.md

 - Display native ETH value transfers
 - Support for common ERC standards (ERC20, ERC721, etc.) - requires further support for vault contract standards, etc...
 - Fallback trace mechanism for broader node compatibility
+- TODO: integrate wagmi and wallet connecting via the NavBar
+- TODO: footer component
+- TODO: documentation, analysis on trade-offs and improvements/optimizations - short-cuts taken in the name of expediency

 ## How It Works